 - params (dict) Booster params. - dtrain (DMatrix) Data to be trained. - num_boost_round (int) Number of boosting iterations. - evals (list of pairs (DMatrix, string)) List of validation sets for which metrics will evaluated during training.
 Validation metrics will help us track the performance of the model. - obj (function) Customized objective function. - feval (function) Customized evaluation function. - maximize (bool) Whether to maximize feval. - early_stopping_rounds (int) Activates early stopping.
 Validation metric needs to improve at least once in every early_stopping_rounds round(s) to continue training.
 Requires at least one item in evals.
 The method returns the model from the last iteration (not the best one).
+Use custom callback or model slicing if the best model is desired.
 If there's more than one item in evals, the last entry will be used for early stopping.
 If there's more than one metric in the eval_metric parameter given in params, the last metric will be used for early stopping.
 If early stopping occurs, the model will have three additional fields: bst.best_score, bst.best_iteration and bst.best_ntree_limit.
 Use bst.best_ntree_limit to get the correct value if num_parallel_tree and/or num_class appears in the parameters. best_ntree_limit is the result of num_parallel_tree best_iteration. - evals_result (dict) This dictionary stores the evaluation results of all the items in watchlist.

-Example: with a watchlist containing [(dtest,'eval'), (dtrain,'train')] and a parameter containing ('eval_metric': 'logloss'), the evals_result returns
+Example: with a watchlist containing [(dtest, 'eval'), (dtrain, 'train')] and a parameter containing ('eval_metric': 'logloss'), the evals_result returns